jslawinsk/brewery-services/README.md

-#Brewery-Services-spring-rest-api
+# Brewery-Services-spring-rest-api and Web UI Interface

-Brewery Services Spring REST API Project.
-Allows to retrive data from various types of sensors and present data.
+Brewery Services Spring REST API Project and Web UI interface.
+Allows to retrieve data from various types of sensors and present data.
+Measurement data may also be entered manually.
+The API also provide for restful calls to receive data.
+The bluetooth interface may be used to automatically log sensor data.

-# Brewery Services Dashboard
+## Brewery Services Dashboard

-The Dashboard will display measurements for all sensors for active batches.
+The Dashboard will display measurements for all measurements for active batches.
+The measurement type table will determine the type of sensor gauge displayed.

 ## Mobile Device